lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-&-lumen-part-1.md

 });
 ```

-First we create a new instance of the api router that is provided with the `dingo/api` package.
-Afterwards we add a new version group, because the router needs to know for which version this route will be used.
-Afterwards we have a simple routing statement to return test when the route is called using a get request.
-Lumen automatically sets the status code to `OK` if we return anything, so our tests should pass.
+That's it.
 In the next part of this series we will add more tests and create our controller to return useful data.